 “Uh, this is not two hamsters hugging”

-That said, the tenacity of a 13 year old looking for porn may outclass my 20+ years experience.
+That said, the tenacity of a 13 year old looking for adult content may outclass my 20+ years experience.

-If you’re attempting to keep your kids safe from accidentally clicking into a porn filled site, this pretty much does the job.
+If you’re attempting to keep your kids safe from accidentally clicking into an adult content filled site, this pretty much does the job.
 It’s great at blocking most unsafe advertising and will prevent your kids from hanging around 4chan or thePirateBay.

-If you’re trying to stop a porn addict, or a very tech savvy kid, this isn’t going to do it in its current incarnation.
+If you’re trying to stop an addict, or a very tech savvy kid, this isn’t going to do it in its current incarnation.

-At this point it’s up to you – you’ll need to decide if you’re willing to pay $155 a year to prevent accidental viewing and accessing sensitive/illegal materials or porn.
+At this point it’s up to you – you’ll need to decide if you’re willing to pay $155 a year to prevent accidental viewing and accessing sensitive/illegal materials or adult content.

 Everything below this line is a computer tech with 20+ years experience, and an Android/gadget reviewer with 6 years or so, attacking a consumer grade filtering device.